-The following deadlines supersede information contained on the University of Kentucky Graduate School program page.
+The following deadlines supersede information contained on the University of Kentucky Graduate School website.

 Apply for 2018